FahimaGold/FiberInternals/README.md

 -  `4`: LowPriority
 -  `5`: IdlePriority

 Except NoPriority, the priorities are mentioned in a descending order.
-ImmediatePriority can be something related to a UI interaction and needs to be executed immediately for a great user experience.
-Some other tasks can wait until the main thread is idle and can be executed by then.
+ImmediatePriority.
+UserBlockingPriority is the next in the highest priority, and can be something related to a UI interaction and needs to be executed the sooner for a great user experienceSome other tasks can wait until the main thread is idle and can be executed by then.

 ## 🏃‍♂️ To Debugging ##